OPEN FOR BUSINESS DURING COVID-19 **NOT ACCEPTING NEW CLIENTS AT THIS TIME**

-If you haven't had much experience with massage therapy, you might have some questions about what to expect.
-When you come in for your visit, you will be asked to fill out new client forms.
-It's best to arrive 5-10 minute early to fill out the forms and discuss your goals for the massage session.
-This information is necessary for your therapist to know for your session.
-It also helps the massage therapist know what your expectations are for the massage.
-Lastly, it helps the therapist decide what techniques to use and how to efficiently use the time of the session.
-Communication is the key to achieving your goals during the massage session.
-Please let the therapist know if you are seeking a relaxing massage, or if there are any areas that needs special attention or focus.
+If this is your first massage, you might have some questions about what to expect.
+When you come in for your visit, you will be asked to fill out a new client form.
+It's best to arrive 5-10 minutes early to fill out the necessary forms, as well as discuss your goals for the massage session.
+The information provided during intake helps your therapist to better understand what your goals are for therapy, how to plan your massage session to best achieve those goals, and lastly, it helps the therapist decide what techniques and methods to use during your massage.
+Communication is key to achieving your goals.
+Please always inform your therapist if there are any areas that needs special attention or focus, or of any areas that should be avoided, such as ticklish or undesirable areas.

 After discussing your expectations and needs, your therapist will leave the treatment room to provide you time and privacy to disrobe, remove jewelry and anything else that might disrupt your session.
 Only disrobe to your comfort level.
 Once you have undressed, lie on the massage table in the position that your therapist instructs you to.
 Cover yourself with the sheet and provided optional blanket.
 A heating pad on the massage table is used during your session, so if at any time you become too warm or overheated, please instruct your therapist to turn down the temperature of the heating pad.
 However, if you tend to be cold-natured, additional coverings are available upon request.
 The sheet is used for draping during the massage and to ensure modesty, the massage therapist will only uncover the area of the body that is being massaged.
 The massage therapist will insert a cushion at your feet when lying face down, and one at your knees when lying face up.
 Warm towels are used during the massage for help you reach further depths of relaxation.
 And for you to reach optimal relaxation, you will be asked to silence your phone, unless for urgent reasons.
 You should expect a tranquil and comfortable setting for your massage.